SarthakJShetty/Fish/README.md

 1. Occasionally, the Bluetooth module on-board losses communication link with the Bluetooth on the PC.
 When this happens, close the pygame dialog and rerun the Joystick_Code.py script to establish control once again (**this issue has now been resolved by connecting the Bluetooth module to a 3.3V voltage supply**).

 2. The Arduino will reboot, if sufficient power is not provided.
 Thus, we suggest the use of LiPo batteries to provide a more reliable and lasting power source.
+We are currently using 12V, 2000mAh LiPo batteries.

-3. Communication link between the UNO and the computer will not be active until the `EEPROM_Flush_Code` has been executed (approx 5 seconds), thereafter which the LED on the UNO associated with GPIO pin 13 will glow a bright orange (depending on the model).
+3. Communication link between the UNO and the computer will not be active until the `EEPROM_Flush_Code.cpp` has been executed (approx 5 seconds), thereafter which the LED on the UNO associated with GPIO pin 13 will glow a bright orange (depending on the make of the Arduino board).